-Graph algorithms are easy to visualize and indeed there already exists a variety of packages and programs to animate the dynamics when solving problems from graph theory.
+Graph algorithms are easy to visualize and, indeed, there already exists a variety of packages and programs to animate the dynamics when solving problems from graph theory.
 Still, and somewhat surprisingly, it can be difficult to understand the ideas behind the algorithm from the dynamic display alone.

-CATBox consists of a software system for animating graph algorithms and a course book which we developed simultaneously.
-The software system presents both the algorithm and the graph and puts the user always in control of the actual code that is executed.
+CATBox consists of a software system for animating graph algorithms and a course book available from Springer which we developed simultaneously.
+The software presents both the algorithm and the graph, and puts the user always in control of the actual code that is executed.
 He or she can set breakpoints, proceed in single steps and trace into subroutines.
 The graph, and additional auxiliary graphs like residual networks, are displayed and provide visual feedback.
-The course book, intended for readers at advanced undergraduate or graduate level, introduces the ideas and discusses the mathematical background necessary for understanding and verifying the correctness of the algorithms and their complexity.
+The course book, intended for readers at the advanced undergraduate or graduate level, introduces the ideas and discusses the mathematical background necessary for understanding and verifying the correctness of the algorithms and their complexity.
 Computer exercises and examples replace the usual static pictures of algorithm dynamics.

 For this volume we have chosen solely algorithms for classical problems from combinatorial optimization, such as minimum spanning trees, shortest paths, maximum flows, minimum cost flows, weighted and unweighted matchings both for bipartite and non-bipartite graphs.